 The farm had been without sheep for a few years, so we decided to research which breed of sheep would best fit with the terrain and local climate as well as our own needs.
 The chosen Leicester Longwool Sheep have proven a clear winner.
 These large animals do extremely well in our area.
 The Angora Goats arrived by accident when a friend offered us two goats to determine their suitability to the farm and to us.
 The goats have stayed on, multiplied, and proven a great source of angora wool to blend with the wool of the sheep into wonderfully lustrous yarn.

 Both of us enjoy spending hours in the gardens and the grounds of the farm.
 We designed and built a large flower garden copied from a late 18th century kitchen garden that blooms from March to October.
 It graces us with every color in the spectrum and never seems to disappoint in any season.
 Situated behind the flower garden are a pumpkin patch, an herb garden, and a vegetable garden.
 We gratefully use the produce and herbs for our own cooking or when entertaining

 We offer a variety of natural and hand dyed yarns, all from our flocks.
 Our fleeces are processed into yarn by several different US mills.
 We then wash, dye, and wrap our yarns to ready them for sale.
-If you click on the undrlined offer, it will take you to our market.

 We accept checks, money orders, or most major credit cards.
 Please email us at firstname.lastname@example.org or call us at 814.695.8732.
 We will send small samples.